 Buying property in Spain

-The time is definitely right to buy property in Spain as prices have fallen dramatically in the past few years.
-Use a well-established real estate agency or property finder who will help you every step of the way, including after-sales service, such as Girasol Homes, who also have a Design & Build service to help you build your own home in Spain.
+The time is definitely right to buy property in Spain, house prices are stable and there is a lot of development going on in the Costa Blanca.
+It's best to use a well-established real estate agency or property finder who will help you every step of the way, including after-sales service, such as Girasol Homes, who also have a Design & Build service to help you build your own home in Spain.

-Click here to pick up your FREE guide to buying property in Spain.
+Click here to pick up your FREE guide to buying property on the Costa Blanca

 Using professional services will help you be legal in Spain and take the headache out of dealing with the paperwork in Spain.